On this page:

 Measles can’t easily be treated once you get it, so the best way to prevent the disease is through immunisation with the measles, mumps and rubella (MMR) vaccine.
 MMR is free to anyone who needs it.
 Many people require treatment for complications the disease can cause – sometimes in hospital.

 What should I do if I have come into contact with someone who has measles?

 - Call your GP or Healthline on 0800 611 116 as soon as possible for advice.
-Information for people who have come in contact with measles is also available on the Auckland Public Health Unit website.
+Your District Health Board website may also have information about measles.

 - If you are not sure whether you or your child are fully immunised:

-- Check your child’s Well Child/Tamariki Ora Health Book.
+- Check your child’s Well Child/Tamariki Ora My Health Book.

 - Check your own records or call your GP.
 If your child is not immunised with at least one dose of the MMR vaccine, please get your child immunised as soon as possible.